Lisanle1/StackOverFlow-Clone/README.md

 ## Features:-
 * Post your any questions with headings, code and tags.
-* Users can get your answers as well as able to post your answers to help other developers doubt.
+* Users can get answers as well as able to post or add mulitple answers to help other developers doubt.
 * If its usefull give likes or dislikes and add comments .
 * All questions will be posted in community page.
 * Posted details like names, no.of.views, tags, date, likes and questions we can make use of that.